 Banks usually don't charge customers to open accounts for a simple reason: they want clients to deposit cash so they can use it to make loans.
 Charging people would make it harder to attract the money they need to operate, which is counterproductive to a bank's desired bottom line.
 However, banking institutions will typically require a minimum deposit in order for you to open an account with them.
 For instance, a bank might require you to put at least $100 into a new account.
 Those requirements help ensure banks don't waste time and resources dealing with very small accounts.
 But, you often are given time to come up with the deposit, and this varies by bank.

 While it doesn't cost anything to open an account, a bank can charge fees once you've done so.
 Some charge maintenance or account fees which are monthly costs you have to pay for having an account.
 Savings accounts often don't have maintenance fees, though many banks have maintenance charges for checking accounts.
-Some banks let you avoid monthly fees if you meet requirements such as keeping your balance above a minimum level, or if you have direct deposit.
+Some banks let you avoid monthly fees if you meet certain requirements, such as keeping your balance above a minimum level, or utilizing direct deposit.

 Banks may use a variety of fees above and beyond normal maintenance fees.
-These may include extra costs for canceling an account too soon after opening it and for receiving paper statements instead of receiving them via email.
+These may include extra costs for canceling an account too soon after opening it and for receiving paper statements instead of opting to have them delivered via email.
 It's important to read the terms and conditions carefully to understand the fees that apply to your account.
 Always ask if you're not sure.